 Foreign securities risk.
-The Energy Innovation Trust invests in U.S.-listed foreign securities and certain Closed-End Funds held by the Diversified Income Wave Trust hold foreign securities.
+Certain Closed-End Funds held by the Diversified Income Wave Trust hold foreign securities.
 Securities of foreign issuers present risks beyond those of domestic securities.
 The prices of foreign securities can be more volatile than U.S. securities due to such factors as political, social and economic developments abroad, the differences between the regulations to which U.S. and foreign issuers and markets are subject, the seizure by the government of company assets, excessive taxation, withholding taxes on dividends and interest, limitations on the use or transfer of portfolio assets, and political or social instability.
 Other risks include the following: